5 minute read

 Documentary and Portraits – GF63mmF2.8 R WR

-This standard lens is the 35mm equivalent of a ‘nifty fifty’ 50mm optic and, with a perspective that’s very close to that of the human eye, it’s extremely versatile for documentary pictures and portrait subjects.
+GF63mmF2.8 R WR is a standard lens that has the 35mm equivalent of a ‘nifty fifty’ 50mm optic and, with a perspective that’s very close to that of the human eye, it’s extremely versatile for documentary pictures and portrait subjects.

 Portraits – GF110mmF2 R LM WR

-This mid-telephoto lens offers the 35mm equivalent of an 87mm optic and, when combined with the larger format GFX sensor, makes astounding portraits.
+GF110mmF2 R LM WR is a mid-telephoto lens that offers the 35mm equivalent of an 87mm optic and, when combined with the larger format GFX sensor, makes astounding portraits.

 Macro – GF120mmF4 R LM OIS WR Macro

-A mid-telephoto, half life-size macro lens equivalent to a 95mm lens on a 35mm camera, this also features Optical Image Stabilization (OIS) to help preserve the finer details.
+GF120mmF4 R LM OIS WR Macro is a mid-telephoto, half life-size macro lens equivalent to a 95mm lens on a 35mm camera.
+It also features Optical Image Stabilization (OIS) to help preserve the finer details.

 Sports and Wildlife – GF250mmF4 R LM OIS WR